gunnerwang/Novel-Surgical-Skill-Assessment/README.md

-# Three Correlated Frameworks: MTL-VF, IMTL-AGF, PG-GS
+# Three Frameworks: MTL-VF, IMTL-AGF, PG-GS
 Pytorch implementation for the paper "Towards Accurate and Interpretable Surgical Skill Assessment: A Video-Based Method Incorporating Recognized Surgical Gestures and Skill Levels" accepted for MICCAI 2020 and its expansion **[Being Updated]**.

 ## Dataset